prividentity/PrivateIdentity-Oldd/HOME.md

 Private Identity’s FHE algorithm is a 1-way cryptographic hash that irreversibly encrypts biometric data while enabling encrypted match and encrypted search operations on the encrypted dataset.
 Operating in this encrypted space fully mitigates the regulatory and legal risk of biometric data.
 Indeed, the GDPR, CCPA, BIPA and HIPAA privacy laws specifically state that they do not apply to anonymized data.
 Building on this, the new [IEEE 2410-2021 Standard for Biometric Privacy](https://standards.ieee.org/standard/2410-2021.html) provides that conforming FHE systems are,  “exempt from GDPR, CCPA, BIPA and HIPAA privacy law obligations.”

 In addition to privacy, FHE provides extreme accuracy, speed, security and efficiency benefits.
-We look forward to meeting you and supporting your cybersecurity mission and goals.
+We look forward to meeting you and supporting your cybersecurity mission.

 ## `Technical Overview`
 Private ID® is a fast, accurate, private, efficient and scalable 1:1 and 1:n face, voice and fingerprint biometric security solution.
 The recognition algorithm maintains full privacy by operating entirely in the encrypted space, returns 1:n identity in polynomial time, provides 99.71% or greater accuracy across each racial subgroup (Black, Hispanic, Asian, Indian, White, Other), and easily deploys to any browser, mobile or embedded device, platform, cloud, cloud function or non-networked server using W3C WebAssembly (Wasm) or c++ sharable objects (.so).